Supply Chain Research & Engineering

 Named for the Poisson process — the mathematics of uncertainty, arrival rates, and the stochastic behavior of real supply chains.

 Poisson Consulting is an exclusively referral-based practice.
 Engagements are taken selectively, with a small number of active clients at any given time.
-That's not a limitation — it's a quality signal.

 Research